Germain of Paris: Abbey church of Saint-Germain-des-Prés

 During his war on Spain in the year 542, King Childebert besieged Zaragoza.
 Upon hearing that the inhabitants had placed themselves under the protection of the martyr Vincent of Saragossa, Childebert raised his siege and spared the city.
 In gratitude, the bishop of Zaragoza presented him with Vincent's stole.
 When Childebert returned to Paris, he caused a church to be erected to receive the relic.
 In 558 St. Vincent's church was completed and dedicated by Germain on 23 December; on the very same day, Childebert died.
 A monastery was erected near the church.
 Its abbots had both spiritual and temporal jurisdiction over the suburbs of Saint-Germain until about the year 1670.
 The church was frequently plundered and set on fire by the Normans in the ninth century.
 It was rebuilt in 1014 and dedicated in 1163 by Pope Alexander III.

 There is a treatise on the ancient Gallican liturgy that has traditionally been attributed to Germain.
 The poet Venantius Fortunatus, from whom Germain commissioned a Vita Sancti Marcelli, wrote a eulogy of his life.

 Germain's body lay for two centuries in a tomb chamber in the chapel of Saint Symphorian, in the atrium or forecourt of the church of Saint Vincent outside the walls of Paris.
-The translation of his relics to a more prominent and typically Frankish position within the main church, retro altare, was effected in 756 and was justified by his vision to a pious woman.
+The translation of his relics to a more prominent and typically Frankish position within the main church, retro altare, was effected in 756 and was prompted by his appearing in a vision to a pious woman.
 The church was reconsecrated as Saint-Germain-des-Prés.
 Fortunatus had visited Germain in Paris and was disappointed so described the work as "nothing but a string of miracles".
 Germain, according to Venantius had performed his first miracle in the womb, preventing his mother from performing an abortion.

 Germain's feast day is appointed as 28 May, and his translation as 25 July.

 Legacy

-The commune Saint-Germain-en-Laye, a suburb of Paris, is named after him, as well as the former Abbey of Saint-Germain-des-Prés, which is located in the city proper of Paris.
+The commune Saint-Germain-en-Laye, a suburb of Paris, is named after him, as well as the former Abbey of Saint-Germain-des-Prés and Saint-Germain de Charonne which are both located in the city proper of Paris.